 Renting the tools

-If you are a DIY enthusiast, you are most probably going to want re-sand and refinish the wood floor by yourself.
-It is understandable if you do not possess all the required and needed tools for the process and there is no point for splurging and buying them, considering the fact you can simply rent sanders and dusters from the local store or showroom, save a lot of money and do not worry for finding some extra storage space.
+If you are a DIY enthusiast, you are most probably going to want to re-sand and refinish the wood floor by yourself.
+It is understandable if you do not possess all the required and needed tools for the process and there is no point in splurging and buying them, considering the fact you can simply rent sanders and dusters from the local store or showroom, save a lot of money and do not worry for finding some extra storage space.

 Choose a finish

 When it comes to wood floor finishes, you are really spoilt of choice.
 Generally, if your floor has already been finished, it is recommended to use the same type of finish after sanding.
-The most popular finish options are polyurethane, varnish and the penetrating sealers.
+The most popular finish options are polyurethane, varnish and penetrating sealers.
 The one you choose is determined by your needs and the final effect you are looking for.